opencitations/heritrace/user_testing/packages/technician/README.md

 ### **Warm-up Exploration (2 minutes)**

-> "**IMPORTANT: Start your screen recording software now and ensure it captures both screen and microphone audio.** Think aloud throughout the session.
+**IMPORTANT: Start your screen recording software now and ensure it captures both screen and microphone audio.** Think aloud throughout the session.

->
-> You are working with a partially configured HERITRACE system.
+You are working with a partially configured HERITRACE system.
 Some entities have complete SHACL schemas and display rules, while others are missing these configurations.

->
-> Explore the system and think aloud as you navigate.
+Explore the system and think aloud as you navigate.
 Describe what you see, what you expect, and any questions that arise.

->
-> Your goal is to understand the interface, identify the current configuration state, and distinguish between fully configured entities and those needing additional work."
+Your goal is to understand the interface, identify the current configuration state, and distinguish between fully configured entities and those needing additional work.

 ### **Configuration Tasks (45 minutes total)**

 **Task 1: Add SHACL Validation for Abstract (22 minutes)**

-> "Your institution wants to enable users to add abstracts to journal articles using the `dcterms:abstract` property.
+Your institution wants to enable users to add abstracts to journal articles using the `dcterms:abstract` property.
 To do this, you must first extend the SHACL shape for `fabio:JournalArticle` to include the abstract property.

->
-> As part of this configuration, you also need to ensure that users can add at most one abstract per journal article.
+As part of this configuration, you also need to ensure that users can add at most one abstract per journal article.

->
-> Your task is to modify the SHACL shape to:
+Your task is to modify the SHACL shape to:
-> 1. Include the `dcterms:abstract` property for `fabio:JournalArticle`.
+1. Include the `dcterms:abstract` property for `fabio:JournalArticle`.
- > 2. Add a constraint to allow a maximum of one abstract and a minimum of zero (i.e., the abstract is optional).
+2. Add a constraint to allow a maximum of one abstract and a minimum of zero (i.e., the abstract is optional).

->
-> Continue thinking aloud about your process and any difficulties you encounter when working with SHACL constraints."
+Continue thinking aloud about your process and any difficulties you encounter when working with SHACL constraints.

-> **Note on Hot-Reloading**: After modifying configuration files, manually reload the browser page to see UI changes.
+**Note on Hot-Reloading**: After modifying configuration files, manually reload the browser page to see UI changes.
 The backend detects changes automatically, but the frontend requires a refresh.

->
-> **Note on Debugging**: If the application breaks after modifying SHACL files, run `docker logs heritrace-app` to see detailed error messages.
+**Note on Debugging**: If the application breaks after modifying SHACL files, run `docker logs heritrace-app` to see detailed error messages.

 **Task 2: Add Abstract Display Support (23 minutes)**

-> "After Task 1, you can add abstracts to journal articles.
+After Task 1, you can add abstracts to journal articles.
 However, the default text input is not ideal for long-form text.
 Without specific display rules, the user experience is suboptimal.

->
-> Configure display rules for the dcterms:abstract property with these requirements:
+Configure display rules for the dcterms:abstract property with these requirements:

->
-> 1. Property display name: "Abstract"
+1. Property display name: "Abstract"
-> 2. Input type: appropriate for long-form text
+2. Input type: appropriate for long-form text
-> 3. Property should appear under the title in the display order
+3. Property should appear under the title in the display order

->
-> Think aloud as you work.
+Think aloud as you work.
 Describe your approach, what you're looking for, and any challenges.
 Consult the documentation to understand display rule configuration.

->
-> Once completed, verify in the UI that the 'Abstract' input has changed from a simple text field to a multi-line textarea."
+Once completed, verify in the UI that the 'Abstract' input has changed from a simple text field to a multi-line textarea.

 ### **SUS Questionnaire Completion (3 minutes)**

-> "Now please complete the SUS (System Usability Scale) questionnaire provided in the `sus_questionnaire.md` file included in this package."
+Now please complete the SUS (System Usability Scale) questionnaire provided in the `sus_questionnaire.md` file included in this package.

 ### **Written Reflection (10 minutes)**

-> "After completing the SUS, please fill out the `written_responses_template.md` file with your written answers to the reflection questions about your experience with HERITRACE's configuration features."
+After completing the SUS, please fill out the `written_responses_template.md` file with your written answers to the reflection questions about your experience with HERITRACE's configuration features.

 ## Post-Session Requirements